 Through case studies, presentations, group discussion and online learning the Contraception Essentials in Primary Care course will increase primary care providers’ knowledge and confidence in discussing the benefits of Long-Acting Reversible Contraception (LARC) to reduce the incidence of unintended pregnancy amongst their patient population.
 This course will be particularly relevant for, but not limited to, general practitioners, nurse […]

-This four-part online training course helps nurses, midwives and sexual health workers understand the public health aspects and clinical management of common STIs, HIV and hepatitis B. The course helps participants develop confidence in a proactive and practical approach to health care and evidence-based practice.
-Click here to download the flyer for this event!
-Date, […]
+This four-part online training course helps nurses, midwives and sexual health workers understand the public health aspects and clinical management of common STIs, HIV and major blood-borne viruses (BBVs).
+The course helps participants develop confidence in a proactive and practical approach to health care and evidence-based practice.
+Click here to download the flyer for this […]

+This event is now at full capacity.
+Any new registrations will be placed on a waitlist.
 Course Description: This course will focus on educating nurses to support young people to make healthy choices regarding their sexual health.
-It will provide an overview of STIs and BBVs and their mode of transmission, as well as pathways available for young people to access services for their sexual healthcare needs.
-Date, Time, Venue: […]
+It will provide an overview of STIs and BBVs and their mode of transmission, as well as […]

 ASHM Head Office - Sydney